SoUmNerd/CHAT-GPT-Discord-Bot/README.md

-## _A Discord bot written in python what integrates ChatGPT and Discord_
+## _A Discord bot written in python that integrates ChatGPT and Discord_